Notification of Cosmetics

 • concentration of each ingredient

-There is no fee associated with the cosmetic notification process.
+Information: There is no fee associated with the cosmetic notification process.

-Submission of the CNF does not constitute approval for sale by Health Canada, agreement that the product is classified as a cosmetic nor that the product complies with all legislative requirements.
-Manufacturers and importers are responsible for making sure their cosmetics meet the requirements of the Food and Drugs Act and its Cosmetic Regulations.
+Important: Submission of the CNF does not constitute approval for sale by Health Canada, agreement that the product is classified as a cosmetic nor that the product complies with all legislative requirements.

-What Products are Subject to Cosmetic Notification?
+5. What products are subject to Cosmetic Notification

 All cosmetics sold in Canada must be notified to Health Canada.
-Section 2 of the Food and Drugs Act defines a "cosmetic" as:

-1. Representation: The product is represented for sale to serve a cosmetic function such as cleansing, moisturizing, lubricating, perfuming or altering the hair, skin or teeth of humans.
+1. Representation: The product is represented for sale to serve a cosmetic function, such as cleansing, moisturizing, lubricating, perfuming or altering the hair, skin or teeth of humans.

 2. Composition of the product: Although the composition of a product alone does not necessarily determine its classification, the presence of an ingredient, or its concentration, may make the product unsuitable for classification as a cosmetic.